buikema/buikema.github.io/unit5/Unit 5 Notes.markdown

 ### Step 2: Identify Content
 #### Create a flow diagram in outline format of your website.
 Use the following questions as a guide: Include two to four pages; give each web page a content-appropriate name?
-Home
-New Patients
-Services/ Payments
-About Us/ Contact
+[Here](https://docs.google.com/spreadsheets/d/1QAbZrVP1rhHACjPLHe44LiEhxChW2mOdg-twTjp_uQk/edit?usp=sharing) is the spreadsheet outline for Mill Pond Animal Hospital.
+I’ve filled in lots of items that are included in current Mill Pond Hospital.
+Feel free to omit some items that don’t make sense or fit into the current project.
+Some items are in the ‘omit for now’ section.
+Don’t include them (I don’t know how to implement them in a website now.)
+They can be revisited as class progresses.
 #### What will be the purpose for each?
 #### What should each page contain?
 Will there be textual content?
 Or just images?
 All pages should have a mix of images and copy.
 Connecting with potential clients is important and images help.
 #### Incorporate market research you conducted/the wireframes you developed in Unit 2 and the home page you designed in Unit 3.
-#### Use this document as a reference for setting up your content.
 Wireframes for Mill Pond from Unit 2 are [here](https://github.com/swimmies4icarus/swimmies4icarus.github.io/tree/master/wireframes).
 The .vp files are the editable files.
 They were made in Justinmind Prototyper as I had a hard time getting started in Inkscape.
+#### Use this document as a reference for setting up your content.